openhab/openhab-jruby/docs/testing.md

 - If you have any Things in your openHAB instance that take two minutes to come online due to missing type metadata, you can force them to initialize immediately by calling {OpenHAB::RSpec::Helpers#initialize_missing_thing_types}.
+- You can add a `binding.irb` call in to a spec (or your rule file) to break execution at that point and allow you to explore the current state of things with a REPL.

 ## Configuration